dysonprotocol/dysonprotocol2/x/whaleswap/msg_make_trade_spec.md

       - outputsByAddr[taker] += have or base(have) if liquid
       - inputsByAddr[maker] += liquidHave (for burn)
       - later netting + module cover handled at end (see below)
-  - Shared settlement aggregator (unifies PoolSwap and TakeOffer paths):
+  - Shared settlement aggregator (unified implementation in MsgMakeTrade):
     - inputsByAddr: map[address]Coins (non-negative only)
     - outputsByAddr: map[address]Coins (non-negative only)
     - helpers: